-- TERI invited us to make a presentation on "Waste & Waste Management Solutions at School - Level" where 100 KMC schools participated on 12th August 2015, - We participated in "Stakeholder Consultation Workshop on Water, Sanitation and Hygiene - (Urban)-Eastern Region" organized by TERI on 24th November 2015, - We participated in a workshop on "Community Water Management Model" on 12th August 2015, - We have Participated in "World Water Day Celebration" at American Center on 22nd March 2016 - World Water Day Celebration.
+- TERI invited us to make a presentation on "Waste & Waste Management Solutions at School Level" where 100 KMC schools participated on 12th August 2015. - We participated in "Stakeholder Consultation Workshop on Water, Sanitation and Hygiene (Urban)-Eastern Region" organized by TERI on 24th November 2015. - We participated in a workshop on "Community Water Management Model" on 12th August 2015. - We participated in the "World Water Day Celebration" at American Center on 22nd March 2016World Water Day Celebration.